Aid convoy stalled as Syrian government demands assurances

 He said the U.N. resident coordinator in Damascus, Yacoub al Helou, was shuttling between the two sides.

-"The convoy is ready and still waiting to enter, the authorization has not yet been given.
+"The convoy is ready and still waiting to enter, the authorisation has not yet been given.
 We haven't given up on that," mediator Lakhdar Brahimi told a news briefing.

 A U.N. source in Homs said by telephone he did not know when the convoy would roll, adding: "I don't think it will be decided in Homs but at the Damascus level with the U.N.
 It could be tomorrow or the day after."